How to Take Care of Your Cedar Shake Roof

 With beauty comes maintenance, and cedar shake roofs are no different.
 A well-maintained cedar shake roof can last about 30 years – 10 more than your average asphalt shingles.
 However, if they are not maintained or in a humid climate, their lifespan may not even last 20 years.

 Like every other aspect of your home, proper cedar shake shingles installation will add to your roof's lifespan.
-So, if you’re not experienced with installing shingles, you should contact a professional for the correct installation.
+So, if you’re not experienced with installing shingles, you should contact a Twin Cities cedar roof contractor for the correct installation.

 As you may already know, debris such as leaves, pine needles, acorns, and a handful of other objects will find a resting place on your roof.
 This can negatively impact a cedar shake roof’s ability to run rainwater off.